Pyongyang offers carrot and stick, while U.S. stays put for now

 The bottom-line strategy, from the U.S. military perspective, is that “we’re not withdrawing from the Korean Peninsula,” says Lt.
 Gen. Jeffrey Remington, commander of the 7th Air Force at Osan AB.
 But the question then arises: How realistic is this assessment, given that the U.S. is cutting Army force structure along with a few Air Force A-10s and tactical air control parties, moving those remaining farther from the demilitarized zone and returning operational control of forces in the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Problems Mount for North and South Korea".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Problems Mount for North and South Korea".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.